Canada’s 9 Best Hotel Credit Cards

 Yes, you can pool points between different Marriott Bonvoy accounts, although each account is limited to sending 100,000 points per calendar year and receiving 500,000 points per calendar year.

-Points transfer can only be done over the phone.
-The sender should call Member Support and provide the recipient’s Marriott Bonvoy account number in order to initiate the process.
+Points transfer can be done over the phone or on the Marriott website.
+The sender will need to provide the recipient’s Marriott Bonvoy account number in order to initiate the process.